emc-mongoose/mongoose/storage/driver/coop/nio/fs/README.md

 # Introduction

-The storage driver implementation may be used to perform file non-blocking I/O. Typically used to test CIFS/HDFS/NFS shares mounted locally.
-However, testing distributed filesystems using generic filesystem storage drivers may be not accurate due to additional VFS layer.
-The measured rates may
+The storage driver implementation may be used to perform file non-blocking I/O. Typically used totest CIFS/HDFS/NFS shares mounted locally.
+However, testing distributed filesystems via the mounted shares may be not accurate due to additional VFS layer.
+The measured rates may be:
-be:
 * Inadequately low due to frequent system calls
 * Higher than network bandwidth due to local caching by VFS